Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales: Introduction

-In the last part of Sec.\ref{sec_nonlinearregime}, we connect our considered multi-copy framework with higher-spin dark matter, and comment on the corresponding implications.
-We also comment on the prospects for stellar heating, leaving a more detailed investigation for future work.
-Finally, A concise summary of the results presented is given in Sec.\ref{sec_summary}.
+In the last part of Sec.\ref{sec_nonlinearregime}, we connect our considered multi-copy framework with higher-spin dark matter and comment on the corresponding implications.
+We also comment on the prospects for stellar heating, but leave a more detailed investigation for future work.
+We also leave the effect of non-trivial particle potential (e.g., in \citet{2112.09337}) for future investigation, and consider only free axion fields without self-interaction or cross-mixing throughout this work.
+Finally, a concise summary of the results is given in Sec.\ref{sec_summary}.

-\section{Multi-copy Axion Linear Perturbation Equations}
+\section{Multi-copy axion linear perturbation equations}

 In this section, we consider the linear perturbation regime and the multi-axion transfer function relevant for determining the initial density perturbations of different axion species in future cosmological simulations.
-We begin with the Schrödinger-Poisson equation for an arbitrary number of axion fields $\varphi_i$ in a FLRW expanding Universe:
+For simplicity, we assumed all copies to have coherent phases in matter density and absence of isocurvature modes, that is, axions have homogeneous relative fractions to dark matter.
+We began with the Schr\"{o}dinger-Poisson equation for an arbitrary number of axion fields $\varphi_i$ in a FLRW expanding Universe,